gautism1/keepworks/README.md

 You will also see any lint errors in the console.

 ### Note:
- Created Simple Calculator using react-app.
+ 1.Created Simple Calculator using react-app.
- Created components and style folder.
+ 2.Created components and style folder.
- Dark Mode available.
+ 3.Dark Mode available.
- Switch to Scientific added.
+ 4.Switch to Scientific added.
- No BODMAS follow.
+ 5.No BODMAS follow.